 Let the pickle cool properly.

-Take glass or stone jars.
-Wipe them clean and fill the pickle in them.
-You can also keep them in a covered glass bowl.
+Take a glass or stone jar.
+Wipe it clean and spoon the pickle in it.

 Keep the pickle in the sun for a day and it is ready to eat.

 This mustard spiked carrot pickle goes well with anything from curd rice to parathas and even sandwiches or almost anything.
 You can make it fresh and toss it in the salad too but use only olive oil dressing for it then.